 Human Dx is architected to be both human-interpretable and machine-processable.
 This means that the system will be compatible with existing offline workflows and online systems.

-Much of the project's aggregated & anonymized case insights will ultimately become available to any individual or organization for academic, research, social, and other noncommercial uses.
-Paid commercial usage through software-as-a-service contracts, API calls, and licensing/royalty agreements, will help to support and resource the Project over the long-term.
-Reimbursement and regulatory requirements will be dealt with by the party that uses Human Dx's data for their own processes, as the Project will solely provide information (and not advice).
+Much of the Project’s aggregated and anonymized case insights will ultimately become available to any individual or organization for academic, research, social, and other noncommercial uses.
+Paid commercial usage through software-as-a-service contracts, API calls, and licensing/royalty agreements, will help to support and resource the Project over the long-term (see question 5.2 for more information).
+Reimbursement and regulatory requirements will be dealt with by the party that uses Human Dx’s data for their own processes, as the Project will solely provide information (and not advice).

-Human Dx draws inspiration from many different sectors and technologies, including human-based computation, active machine learning, collective intelligence, and games with a purpose.
-For current applications of related approaches, please reference reCAPTCHA and Foldit.
+Human Dx draws inspiration from many different sectors and technologies, including human-based computation, active machine learning, collective intelligence, and games with a purpose. reCAPTCHA and Foldit are related approaches.

-Though the Project's code base is not currently open source, we intend to make many parts of it open source in the future.
-If you are interested in contributing to several major open source projects we are thinking about, please email us at firstname.lastname@example.org.
+The Project’s code base is not currently open source, yet we intend to make many parts of it open source in the future.
+If you are interested in contributing to several major open source projects we are thinking about, please email us at email@example.com.

 Please email us at firstname.lastname@example.org if you would like to be notified when Human Dx APIs become publicly available.